dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Display HTML

+> [!IMPORTANT]
+> Displaying HTML in a <xref:Microsoft.Maui.Controls.Label> is limited to the HTML tags that are supported by the underlying platform.
+For example, Android supports only a subset of HTML tags, focusing on basic styling and formatting for block level elements such as <span> and <p>.
+For more complex HTML rendering, consider using a WebView or FormattedText.

 The <xref:Microsoft.Maui.Controls.Label> class has a `TextType` property, which determines whether the <xref:Microsoft.Maui.Controls.Label> object should display plain text, or HTML text.
 This property should be set to one of the members of the `TextType` enumeration:

 - `Text` indicates that the <xref:Microsoft.Maui.Controls.Label> will display plain text, and is the default value of the `TextType` property.